hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 # Day 12: Skælingar hut → Sveinstindur emergency shelter
 {{< smallDate "2018-07-29" >}}

-After waking up, we saw three large black ravens outside the window, which can grow up to 60cm / 2ft.
+After waking up, we saw three large black ravens outside the window, which can grow up to 60 cm / 2 ft.
 At that moment, we knew who hunted, killed or at least ate the sheep from the day before.

 After some good breakfast, we started pretty late (at 11:30 a.m.) towards Sveinstindur and had lots of wind.